Riege SoftwareTechnical description xml-event

 transportDocumentNumber The number of the Carrier Waybill.
 For a consolidation, the status message is processed on Master level.

 uniqueShipmentIdentifier The USI is the ID of a logical Scope shipment.
+This is the preferred identifier.

 Customs Order